 Global Ship Lease's charter hire agreements are classified as operating leases based on the facts and circumstances at their inception.
-In accordance with SFAS 13 "Accounting for lease" ("SFAS 13"), an operating lease is a lease agreement that does not transfer substantially all the risks and rewards incidental to the ownership to the lessee.
+In accordance with ASC Topic 840 "Leases", an operating lease is a lease agreement that does not transfer substantially all the risks and rewards incidental to the ownership to the lessee.
 The company pays a particular attention in evaluating and applying the proper accounting treatment to lease transactions.